-- define the problem that they are trying to solve? - Can the student describe their problem-solving process and strategies they implement? - Do students select appropriate problem-solving techniques and strategies? - Do students understand the concepts, facts and techniques that underpin what they are doing or have done?

-- alternative solution? - O What would you need to know/do to solve it? - How did you come up with the idea? - Where did you start?
+Can students articulate how they define the problem that they are trying to solve?
+Can the student describe their problem-solving process and strategies they implement?
+Do students select appropriate problem-solving techniques and strategies?
+Do students understand the concepts, facts and techniques that underpin what they are doing or have done?
+How would you solve?
+What could be an alternative solution?
+What would you need to know/do to solve it?
+How did you come up with the idea?
+Where did you start?
 What inspired you?
 What was the problem you were trying to solve?
-Why was this an important problem? - What problem are you trying to solve/ worked on solving? - What was your end-goal?
+Why was this an important problem?
+What problem are you trying to solve/ worked on solving?
+What problem are you trying to solve/ worked on solving?
+What was your end-goal?
 What data do you need?
-How will you measure success? - Can you walk me through how you solved that problem? - Where did you start... what did you do next...? - How would you organise ....? - Can you show me?
-Why did you choose to organise it that way? - What would happen if...? - How do you know?
-Are there any other possible outcomes? - What questions would you ask to gather information about...? - Why are those important questions?
-Are there any others you could ask?
-What do you hope to understand? - Did you encounter any problems/bugs in your project? - How did you know there was a problem?
+How will you measure success?
+Can you walk me through how you solved that problem?
+Where did you start what did you do next?
+How would you organise?
+Can you show me?
+Why did you choose to organise it that way?
+What questions would you ask to gather information about?
+What questions would you ask to gather information about?
+What questions would you ask to gather information about?
+What questions would you ask to gather information about?
+What questions would you ask to gather information about?
+How did you know there was a problem?
 Can you show me where the bug was?
 How did you solve it?
 Did you seek any help?
-What worked/didn't work... why?

-- challenges (navigating a robotic device or on a screen using software). - Students are asked to write down questions they would ask to collect data for a research question. - Students are asked to brainstorm and describe alternative ways to solve a particular problem. - Students are invited to talk through their code (or present) a digital project they have created. - Students are able to demonstrate how they count in binary by converting a set of numbers provided by a peer or teacher.
+What worked/didn't work why?
+Students are asked to solve programming challenges (navigating a robotic device or on a screen using software).
+Students are asked to write down questions they would ask to collect data for a research question.
+Students are asked to brainstorm and describe alternative ways to solve a particular problem.
+Students are invited to talk through their code (or present) a digital project they have created.
+Students are able to demonstrate how they count in binary by converting a set of numbers provided by a peer or teacher. --- -- --

-- Ability to clearly define the problem that they are trying to solve (which is defined by the student or has been posed by the teacher). - Students are able to define a problem to solve that has a clear need/purpose for their solution. - Appropriate selection of techniques and rules to solve problems. - Ability to articulate the application of knowledge, facts, techniques and rules to solve problems.
+- Ability to clearly define the problem that they are trying to solve (which is defined by the student or has been posed by the teacher).
+Students are able to define a problem to solve that has a clear need/purpose for their solution.
+Appropriate selection of techniques and rules to solve problems.
+Ability to articulate the application of knowledge, facts, techniques and rules to solve problems.